uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-verifier.md

 ```
 **Response**

-The response contains a verification_url which points to verification request just created.
-This link needs to be provided to the holder in order to submit an response to the verification request.
+The response contains a verification_url which points to the verification request just created.
+This link needs to be provided to the holder in order to submit a response to the verification request.

 ```json
 {